 Operated by the Water Emergency Transportation Authority (WETA), the bay ferry system has long been a pioneer in cleaner boats.
 The 320-passenger Solano, delivered by Dakota Creek in 2004, was equipped with an early, experimental selective catalytic reduction (SCR) emissions system that was not so efficient “but it proved very educational,” said Robbins.
 “In the next 12 to 14 years the technology has become more advanced.”

-Sister ships Lyra and Vela are scheduled for delivery in June and December.
-WETA officials say the Pyxis was designed and built at a cost of $23 million.
+The three vessels were designed and built at a cost of $23 million each.
 Funding sources included Federal Transit Administration grants, bridge toll revenue, State Proposition 1B and State Transit Assistance.